JimmyLv/full-blockchain-solidity-course-js-zh-cn/transcripts/Lesson 2: Welcome to Remix! Simple Storage/p20 (02:53:38): Deploying your First Contract.md

 Every single possible string on the planet right now is initialized to having a favoriteNumber of 0.
 If we want to change that will have to go in and manually add that so let's go ahead and add a person to our mapping here.
 So we'll add Patrick and will save my favorite number is 7 and looks like that transaction did go through.
 We will also add Becca and will say her favorite number is 13.
-Well, John and will say his favorite number is 16.
+Well, John will say his favorite number is 16.
 Now, if I look up Patrick I'll immediately get back with Patrick's favorite number is I get 7 back.
 If we look up John.
 We immediately get back 16.
 Becca we mainly get back to 13 and we also can see them in our array because we kept in this people does push.